teddphil/FixedIncome/readme.md

-# Fixed Income Analytics & ALM Toolkit
+# Fixed Income & ATM Analytics

 A Python library for Fixed Income analytics, Asset-Liability Management (ALM), and Banking Risk simulation.
 Designed for quantitative researchers and risk managers.